InnerPeace-Wu/reading_comprehension-cs224n/README.md

 * I changed a little bit of the structure of the files.

 ## Train
-Please check the cs224n assignment 4 for install dependencies etc.
+Please check the cs224n assignment 4 for installing dependencies etc.

 Set the parameters in `Config.py`. then run: